 - 1990 Audi 100 – Alpine/Marine, 68K (Edelweiss, Current Show Car)

 - 1991 Audi 100Q – Alpine/Platinum, 191K (Parted)

 - 1989 Audi 100E – Alpine/Quartz, 83K (Greta, Current Parts Car)

 - 1991 Audi 100 – Titanium/Graphite, 61K (Greis, Current Show Car)

 - 1989 Audi 100W – Lago/Platinum, 163K (Parted)

 - 1984 Audi 5000S Wagon – Zermatt/Marine, 109K (Zygmunt, Current Daily Driver)

 - 1991 Audi 100 – Tornado/Quartz, 93K (Parted)

 Brian Skorski is a Classic Audi Preservationist located in the United States with a main focus on the Type 44 (C3) Audi.

 Thank you for visiting T44Brian.com!
-I appreciate your support and interest in my continued efforts to keep what’s left of Type 44s on the road.
-I have created a small Q&A below to some of my most common questions so you can learn a bit more about me: but please feel free to get in touch with me anytime by either sending me a message on Instagram, or using the contact form located here.
+I appreciate your interest in my continued efforts to promote Classic Audis and keep what I have on the road.
+I get a lot of questions (especially on how this all started) so I have a brief Q&A below that hopefully helps answer the most common ones.
+If you ever want to get in touch with me I am always available on Instagram, or just send a message on the Contact form located here.